 Pain, especially when it can be localized, may guide a physician in differential diagnosis and necessary evaluation.
 Although providing a differential for pain in the various body parts is beyond the scope of this article, a physician should carefully obtain information on the duration, location, radiation, quality, and exacerbating factors associated with the pain to help establish a thorough differential diagnosis.

-In patients for whom a diagnosis cannot be made based on initial history, a complete review of systems is indicated to try an undercover potential diagnosis.
+In patients for whom a diagnosis cannot be made on the basis of the initial history, a complete review of systems is indicated to try to uncover a potential diagnosis.

-Patients' medications should be reviewed.
-Medication side effects or pharmacologic properties may either induce or mask SIRS (ie, beta blockers prevent tachycardia).
+The patient's medications should be reviewed.
+Medication side effects or pharmacologic properties may either induce or mask SIRS (eg, beta-blockers prevent tachycardia).
 Recent changes in medications should be addressed to rule out drug-drug interactions or a new side effect.
 Allergy information should be gathered and the specifics of the reaction should be obtained.

 A focused physical examination based on a patient's symptoms is adequate in most situations.
 Under certain circumstances, if no obvious etiology is obtained during the history or laboratory evaluation, a complete physical examination may be indicated.
 Patients who cannot provide any history should also undergo a complete physical examination, including a rectal examination, to rule out an abscess or gastrointestinal bleeding.

-Careful review of initial vital signs is an integral component to making the diagnosis.
-Repeating the review of vital signs periodically during the initial evaluation period is necessary, as multiple factors (eg, stress, anxiety, exertion of walking to the examination room) may lead to a false diagnosis of SIRS.
+Careful review of initial vital signs is an integral component of the diagnosis.
+Reassessing the vital signs periodically during the initial evaluation period is necessary, as multiple factors (eg, stress, anxiety, exertion of walking to the examination room) may lead to a false diagnosis of SIRS.

 Key points associated with physical examination are as follows:

-Patients who meet SIRS criteria and have increased IL-6 levels (>300 pg/mL) have been shown to be at increased risk for complications such as pneumonia, multiple organ dysfunction syndrome (MODS), and death.
-IL-6 has been shown to be a marker of effectiveness of antibiotic therapy in those patients with an infectious etiology for their SIRS.
+Patients who meet SIRS criteria and have increased interleukin-6 (IL-6) levels (>300 pg/mL) have been shown to be at increased risk for complications such as pneumonia, multiple organ dysfunction syndrome (MODS), and death.
+In addition, a decrease in IL-6 by the second day of antibiotic treatment has been shown to be a marker of effectiveness of therapy and a positive prognostic sign in those patients with an infectious etiology for their SIRS.

-Blood lactate assessments are often performed in critically ill patients.
-These are felt to be indicators of anaerobic metabolism associated with tissue dysoxia. levels are commonly elevated from increased peripheral intraorgan production, reduced hepatic uptake, and reduced renal elimination.
-Based on numerous studies, lactate levels correlate strongly with mortality.
+Blood lactate levels are often measured in critically ill patients.
+These are felt to be indicators of anaerobic metabolism associated with tissue dysoxia.
+Levels are commonly elevated from increased peripheral intraorgan production, reduced hepatic uptake, and reduced renal elimination.
+Numerous studies have found that lactate levels correlate strongly with mortality.

 No diagnostic imaging studies exist for SIRS.
-The selection of imaging studies depends on the etiology that required ICU and hospital admission.
+The selection of imaging studies depends on the etiology that required hospital and intensive care unit (ICU) admission.